Ancient Domains of Mystery: Development

 Development of Ancient Domains of Mystery started on 12 July 1994 and continued steadily until 20 November 2002.
 Core development on the game stopped with the release of version 1.1.1.
 Beta-quality ports to Mac OS X of this version appeared in 2006.
 Plans for future versions had not at that time been announced, but a next-generation successor to Ancient Domains of Mystery, called JADE, started development and betas have since been released.
 The developer later renamed Jade to Ancient Domains of Mystery II, leaving Jade as a game engine name.

-On 2 July 2012 a crowdfunding campaign was initiated by Thomas Biskup to resurrect Ancient Domains of Mystery development.
-The campaign reached its initial goal of $48,000 on 22 August 2012, 51 days after starting, and finished at $90,169.
-On 16 May 2014, Ancient Domains of Mystery entered the Steam Greenlight.
+In July 2012 a crowdfunding campaign was initiated by Thomas Biskup to resurrect Ancient Domains of Mystery development.
+The campaign reached its initial goal of $48,000 on 22 August, 51 days after starting, and finished at $90,169.
+Ancient Domains of Mystery entered the Steam Greenlight in May 2014.

 As of April 2017, a classic version is available at the main site free of charge, with two variants: the text-only version with wide platform support, and the graphical version (which also includes text-only mode) for Windows, MacOSX and Linux.
 A paid version is available on Steam as Ancient Domains of Mystery Deluxe with enhanced gameplay features and gameplay customization.

-Although Ancient Domains of Mystery classic version is available free of charge, in difference to most roguelikes its source code is unavailable.
+Although Ancient Domains of Mystery classic version is available free of charge, unlike most roguelikes its source code is unavailable.
 Despite earlier announcing that the source code would be published after the release of version 1.0, Biskup later chose to reserve it for himself in order to retain some mystery about game operation and to curtail the spread of unsanctioned variants.
 Despite this stance, he is open to licensing the source to capable developers to form a commercial venture.
 Players meanwhile have deduced underlying mechanisms through careful experimentation and reverse-engineering by inspecting the execution flow, memory and binaries of the game.

 Biskup credits his game's community following as the main reason for both of his games existence.
 He emphasized the importance of listening to their ideas and said he received great feedback from them through the years of development.
 Though most of his fan encounters are positive, he stated that he received death threats when he declined to release the game's source code and on one occasion, keen fans stalked his house.